 Here, we have a single skeleton directory and two possible triggers for template insertion:

-files and files named LICENSE
+python files and files named LICENSE.

-that we want to trigger
+To configure and use esqueleto.nvim, we need to tell esqueleto that we want to trigger

 the insertion for either of this two cases.
-For that, we add the following to your init.lua
+For that, we add the following to your init.lua:

 require("esqueleto").setup(